 - Both have the obligatory city sites: a zoo, botanical gardens and museums as well as that something different.

-- They’re both situated on the waterfront and have nearby Islands to explore and escape the city.
+- They’re both situated on the waterfront and have nearby Islands to escape the city.

 - They both have parks and green areas.

 - Both also have top drinking spots and fine cuisine.